Detroit police want help finding missing 16-year-old girl

 DETROIT – Police are seeking information about a 16-year-old girl who went missing in Detroit.

-Police said she was last seen wearing a black t-shirt, black shorts, she did not have shoes on.
+Police said she was last seen wearing a black t-shirt, grey sweat pants, and army fatigue flip flops.

 |Details